flaming-phoenix/dcm-reinforcement-learning/README.md

 #### Docker

-To use Docker use the docker compose found here: https://github.com/flaming-phoenix/dcm-reinforcement-learning/blob/main/docker-compose.yaml
+To use Docker locally use the docker compose found here: https://github.com/flaming-phoenix/dcm-reinforcement-learning/blob/main/docker-compose.yaml

+To increase the CPU/Memory available to Docker containers go to Docker Desktop → Settings → Resources → CPU or Memory

 #### Kaggle